TLCFEM/vpmr/README.md

 ## Performance

-The computation of weights, that involves integrals, and SVD are parallelised.
+The majority of the algorithm is parallelised to extract the maximum performance.
-A typical profiling would yield something similar to the following.
+The following is a typical performance profile on a i7-10750H platform using the `./vpmr -n 80`.

 ![profiling](resource/profile.png)